 We don’t know whether spiced wine was usually drunk at Christmas, but we do know that poor people drank ale (a type of beer) and rich people had ale as well as expensive imported wines.
 Wine and ale were served in jugs on the table for guests to help themselves, and servants made sure the jugs were topped up.
 Ale was not very alcoholic and each person only drank a small amount of wine.

 Terrific Tudor Feasts

 Tudor Christmas meant serious feasting for the royal household – and that meant lots of meat.
 The traditional choices were beef, venison and wild boar, but the Tudors also ate a range of wild animals and birds that we wouldn’t eat today, including badger, blackbird and woodcock.
-Turkeys first came to England in 1523 and during the Tudor period were seen as an exotic delicacy.
+Turkeys first came to England during the Tudor period were seen as an exotic delicacy.
 They were walked from Norfolk and Suffolk all the way to market in London.
 Large feasts also could include peacock, souse (made from pickled pigs feet and ears) and roast swan.
 A popular Tudor centrepiece was the boar’s head, which would be carried into the banqueting hall on a gold or silver dish accompanied by trumpets and songs.

 The Tudors also ate Christmas Pie, made of a pigeon, placed inside a partridge, inside a chicken, inside a goose, inside a turkey, inside a pastry case called a coffin, served with hare and other game birds on the side - what a mouthful!

 Other Tudor Christmas food had symbolic meaning.
 Twelfth Night cake was a type of fruit cake, tasting a bit like a giant brioche.
 It was baked with a coin or dried bean hidden in the mixture, and whoever found it became the King or Queen to host the evening's entertainment!